matejsykora/electra_analysis/README.md

 In order to further analyse the datasets it was necessary to convert the .json files to a different filetype.
 Firstly, files were converted using modified version of a transformation function published by Xiaohui9607 (2020).
 This function converted files into .txt format.
 Secondly, .txt files were then converted to .csv, which allowed easier exploration and further analysis of results.

+## 5. Proof of concept

+To demonstrate capabilities of ELECTRA-based QA system, proof of concept was created that can be found [here](https://github.com/rwimmer56/ELECTRA_Proof_Of_Concept).